 After more than 450 extensive WordPress analyses and optimizations, we know: Not every optimization measure makes sense.
 Sometimes you get lost with an idea and invest a lot of time and effort in its implementation.
 The results are then usually sobering.
 Or in the worst case: not measurable at all.
 So that this doesn't happen to you, we have a small but fine framework for you today, with which you can determine exactly which of your optimization steps has the greatest influence on your page load time.
 This way, you can keep an overview, even with dozens of optimization steps.

 Watch out when selling plugin!

-Why don't your customers buy mobile?
+Why don't your customers buy on the move?

 Update makes Gutenberg the default editor

 It's getting serious: The update to version 1.5 makes Gutenberg the default editor.
 If you don't like Gutenberg at all, there will be the possibility to continue using the old editor after the merge into the core.
 The corresponding plugin "Classic Editor" can now be tested in the beta version.